 President of the European Association of Development Research and Training Institutes (EADI)

-What we need is to engage in knowledge and development for all as a process of mutual understanding in search of a common future beyond the Anthropocene.
-An inter-generational social contract, which seeks to honour and respect the dignity of all life on earth.
-EADI serves as an umbrella body, a facilitator and forum for exchanges, initiating and enhancing such debates and commitments.
+What we need is to engage in knowledge and development for all as a process of mutual understanding in search of a shared future beyond the Anthropocene.
+An inter-generational social contract seeks to honor and respect the dignity of all life on earth.
+EADI serves as an umbrella body, a facilitator, and a forum for exchanges, initiating and enhancing such debates and commitments.”